The best job interview tips to turn any interview into a success. Last minutes before the meeting? Preparing well in advance? We've got it all.

 To learn how to put this formula to work for your next phone interview, see this post: What Motivates You?
 How to Best Answer the Tricky Interview Question

-Non-Specific Phone Interview Questions
+Non-Specific Telephone Interview Questions and Answers

 The last section gave the most common phone screening interview questions to prepare for.
 However, there are many others that could be just as important, depending on your situation.

 While you may not know how your phone screening will play out, there are some general questions that are asked in most interviews on the telephone.

 We’ve talked about some specific questions already, now here are over 60 more great phone interview questions to prepare for here: Common Job Interview Questions and Best Answers

 Use the STAR Method for Behavioral Interview Questions